 Still, without getting too deep into the details, the truth still stands that there are natural and unnatural (or selfish) benefits one can get from any relationship.
 Although love in marriage makes some sense to us, with God it is often difficult to get past the benefits stage.
 To some extent that is to be expected.
 As C.S.
 Lewis would say, there are natural benefits that come to you if you are a husband or wife or if you are a child of God.
 Those are not necessarily things you should focus on all the time but they are a natural consequence of the relationship.
 God wants to reward those who “seek Him.”
 Seeking Him must be our focus.
 The rewards come from the relationship not the other way around.

-Point being that if we did not believe that God wants to be gracious to us, that He wants to save us from our sin, that God is turning his face toward us in peace, it would be difficult to bear up under the divine scrutiny.
+Point being that if we did not believe that God wants to be gracious to us, that He wants to save us from our sin, that He is turning his face toward us in peace, it would be difficult to bear up under the divine scrutiny.
 For that is what the conviction of sin is all about.
 The divine scrutiny.
-God turning His face toward you and telling you what He sees.
+God turning His face toward us and telling us what He sees.
 The Bible is God’s anthropology.

 Just imagine.
 You hear about this God that your friend believes in and you can see the changes in his life.
 Hope flares in your own heart that maybe there is something real there that can help you with your problems as well.
 You discover that you believe that God exists and you start to earnestly seek Him.
 You go to a church service with your friend and, at first, you are taken aback by the sheer strangeness of all the things that are happening around you.
 The songs are upbeat and interesting.
 That’s good.
 The people seem to really get into it and, apparently believe that they are singing to someone located somewhere above the Pastor’s head.
 As one friend of mine asked me once, “who are the people waving at?”